Kamla (film): Critical reception

 Upon its release, Kamla received rave reviews.
 The Times of India in a review stated, "Deepti Naval is called to widen her eyes, tremble like a scared rabbit and drop pearly smiles.
 To her credit, she performs these chores competently."
 The Indian Express wrote, "Mundhara is to be complimented on getting two credible – perhaps notable – performances from Deepti Naval and Marc Zuber – whose talents have so far been pretty well concealed."

-True Incident Inspiration
+Real life Incident Inspiration

 The movie is based on Tendulkar's play, which in turn is inspired by a real life expose by the journalist Ashwini Sarin, of The Indian Express.
-In the expose he actually bought a girl from the rural flesh market, from a village of Dholpur, Rajsthan, for an amount of Rs20000.
-He presented the woman at a press conference.
+In the expose he actually bought a girl from the rural flesh market, from a village of Dholpur, Rajasthan, for an amount of Rs.
+20,000.
+He then presented the woman at a press conference.